-An array is a data structure that stores elements of the same datatype.
+An array is a data structure.
+It is a collection of elements of the same data type.
+Array elements are stored in contiguous memory locations.
 Individual array elements in an array can be accessed by the index.
 All objects that are stored in the array must be of the same data type.

-Chess board is an example of 2D ( Two dimensional ) array of chess pieces.
+The chess board is an example of a 2D ( Two dimensional ) array of chess pieces.

 rainfall <- 12

 The output of the flowchart